 Halawa, Hawaii

-Halawa is one of the earliest settlements in Hawaii, with archeological features that date the area back over 1,000 years ago.
+Halawa is one of the earliest settlements in Hawaii, with archeological features dating the area back over 1,000 years.
 It is believed to show the most prolonged period of continuous Hawaiian cultural development.
-The valley of Halawa is at the eastern end of the Moloka’i island and extends roughly two miles inland, with two waterfalls used as the descriptors to head the valley.
+The valley of Halawa is at the eastern end of the Moloka’i island and extends roughly two miles inland, with two waterfalls denoting the valley’s head.

 The Mo’aula Falls is 250 feet high, while the Hipuapua Falls reaches 500 feet tall.
 The village had a population of several thousand, 17 temples, irrigation channels for taro production, ancient walls, and terraces.
 In 1946, a tsunami flooded the village.

 Another tsunami in 1957 destroyed the taro fields and caused a significant movement to abandon the townsite.
-Today, only a few families live in the valley, with most privately owned land.
+Today, only a few families live in the valley, with most of the land privately owned.
 There is a public beach and guided tours to the waterfalls available for tourists and adventure seekers.